Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Mipmaps-Mip-Bias.md

 # Mips and mipmaps

-A mip or mip level is a specific version of a texture with a specific resolution or level of detail.
+A mip (multi in parvo) or mip level is a specific version of a texture with a specific resolution or level of detail.
 Mips exist in chains called mipmaps, which are progressively smaller and lower resolution versions of a single texture.

 For example, a mipmap could contain 4 versions of a texture, from the original texture (Mip 0), to Mip 1, Mip 2, and Mip 3: